izreit/prettyprint-format/README.md

 prettyprint-format
 ==================

-prettyprint-format is a JavaScript general-purpose pretty print library modeled after [OCaml](http://ocaml.org/)'s [Format](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Format.html) module.
+prettyprint-format is a JavaScript general-purpose pretty-printing library modeled after [OCaml](http://ocaml.org/)'s [Format](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Format.html) module.
 Using its extended `printf()` you can format your text, object or